Me and the Colonel

 Me and the Colonel is a 1958 American comedy film based on the play Jacobowsky und der Oberst by Franz Werfel.
-It was directed by Peter Glenville and stars Danny Kaye, Curd Jürgens and Nicole Maurey.
+It was directed by Peter Glenville and stars Danny Kaye, Curd Jürgens, and Nicole Maurey.

-Kaye won a Golden Globe Award for Best Actor in a Motion Picture Musical or Comedy for his portrayal.
+Kaye won a Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for his portrayal.
 The writers won a Writers Guild of America Award for Best Written Comedy.

 Plot

-In Paris during the World War II invasion of France by Nazi Germany, Jewish refugee S. L. Jacobowsky (Danny Kaye) seeks to leave the country before it falls.
-Meanwhile, Polish diplomat Dr. Szicki (Ludwig Stössel) gives antisemitic, autocratic Polish Colonel Prokoszny (Curt Jürgens) secret information that must be delivered to London by a certain date.
+In Paris during the World War II invasion of France by Nazi Germany, Jewish refugee S. L. Jacobowsky seeks to leave the country before it falls.
+Meanwhile, Polish diplomat Dr. Szicki gives the antisemitic and autocratic Polish Colonel Prokoszny secret information that must be delivered to London by a certain date.

 The resourceful Jacobowsky, who has had to flee from the Nazis several times previously, manages to "buy" an automobile from the absent Baron Rothschild's chauffeur.
 Prokoszny peremptorily requisitions the car, but finds he must accept an unwelcome passenger when he discovers that Jacobowsky has had the foresight to secure gasoline.
-The ill-matched pair (coincidentally from the same village in Poland) and the colonel's orderly, Szabuniewicz (Akim Tamiroff), drive away.
+The ill-matched pair (coincidentally from the same village in Poland) and the colonel's orderly, Szabuniewicz, drive away.

-Jacobowsky is dismayed when the colonel first heads to Reims in the direction of the advancing German army to pick up his girlfriend, Suzanne Roualet (Nicole Maurey), a French innkeeper's daughter.
-Prior to their arrival, Suzanne attracts the unwanted admiration of German Major Von Bergen (Alexander Scourby), but he is called away before he can become better acquainted with her.
+Jacobowsky is dismayed when the colonel first heads to Reims in the direction of the advancing German army to pick up his girlfriend, Suzanne Roualet, a French innkeeper's daughter.
+Prior to their arrival, Suzanne attracts the unwanted admiration of German Major von Bergen, but he is called away before he can become better acquainted with her.

 As they flee south, Jacobowsky begins to fall in love with Suzanne.
 At one stop, Jacobowsky manages to find the group magnificent lodgings at a chateau by telling its proud royalist owner that unoccupied France is to become a monarchy headed by the colonel.
 A drunk Prokoszny challenges Jacobowsky to a duel, but Jacobowsky manages to defuse the situation.
-When the Germans, under Von Bergen, occupy the chateau, the foursome barely get away.
+When the Germans, under von Bergen, occupy the chateau, the foursome barely get away.

-They are chased by Von Bergen, but the assistance of a sympathetic Mother Superior (Martita Hunt) enables them to shake off their pursuers and reach a prearranged rendezvous with a British submarine.
+They are chased by von Bergen, but the assistance of a sympathetic Mother Superior enables them to shake off their pursuers and reach a prearranged rendezvous with a British submarine.
 There, however, the submarine's commander informs them that there is only room for two.
-Suzanne makes the colonel and Jacobowsky go, while she remains behind to fight the invaders in her own way.
+Suzanne makes the colonel and Jacobowsky go, while she and Szabuniewicz (whom Prokoszhy promoted to sergeant just before leaving) remain behind to fight the invaders in their own way.

+In a final twist, just after boarding the submarine, Prokoszhy realizes in a panic that he hasn't got the secret documents on him.
+Jacobowsky then produces the documents from his scarf were he had hidden them some time before.
+Prokoszhy mellows at this by his final line (and that of the film) when he says "More and more I like this Jacobowsky".